POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Methodology

 \subsection{Construction of the \textbf{\textit{g}} mode}

 Define ${\bf r} = {\bf U}-{\bf c}_1 {\rm LoW}$ such that ${\bf r} = (r_x,r_z)$ describes the deviation from the LoW.
 The $g$ mode, or more precisely ${\bf c}_2 g$, is intended to capture ${\bf r}$.
-Any function, as long as it is not exactly the LoW, should capture part of that deviation (since the inner product of both $r_x$, $r_z$ with $g$ is non-zero as long as $g$ is not exactly the LoW).
+Any function, as long as it is not exactly the LoW, should capture part of that deviation.
 Here, we want a mode that captures as much energy in $\bf r$ as possible.
 This directly leads to POD.
 Specifically, we consider a one-dimensional scalar variant of POD.
-It is POD of the streamwise velocity component along the wall-normal direction in a 2D turbulent channel.
-Further details on the numerical implementation are given in Appendix \ref{App:Num_solv_POD_eig_prob}.
+It is POD of the \blue fluctuating \black streamwise velocity component along the wall-normal direction in a 2D turbulent channel.
+Further details on the numerical implementation are given in Appendix \ref{App:Num_solv_POD_eig_prob}. {\blue As POD can be performed in multiple spatial dimensions, we provide a few observations in this regard.
+First, if the POD analysis were to be performed in 3D space, a local coupling between the wall model and LES would no longer be possible.
+Instead, a more global coupling over some wall-parallel plan(s) would be necessary which could be limiting for flows in complex geometries.
+Second, a global coupling between LES and the wall model could be problematic in the parallelization of the WMLES code.}

-We perform this one-dimensional POD for wall normal intervals ranging from the wall to the log-layer region in a 2D turbulent channel with $Re_\tau=5200$.
+We perform this one-dimensional POD for wall-normal intervals ranging from the wall to the log-layer region in a 2D turbulent channel with $Re_\tau=5200$ {\blue \citep{lee2015direct}}.
 Three different heights within the log-layer are considered.
-The result for the first POD mode is shown in figure \ref{fig:g_mode_const_2}.
+The result for the first POD mode is shown in figure \ref{fig:g_mode_const}.
 We see that the near-wall part of the POD mode does not change and that the modes asymptote to a constant in the logarithmic layer.
-This gives rise to the $g$ mode in figure \ref{fig:modes}(b).
-It is curious to note that the $g$ mode used here is almost identical to the laminar mode in \cite{fowler2022lagrangian,fowler2022new}, where the mode describes the response of the flow to an alternating pressure gradient.
+This gives rise to the $g$ mode in figure \ref{fig:modes}(b). {\blue Further, the POD spectra for the three different analyses are given in figure \ref{fig:POD_spectra}.
+In figure \ref{fig:POD_spectra}(a), it can be observed that the first and second POD modes carry roughly 50\% and 15\% of the total energy, respectively, for all three cases.
+This shows that the first POD mode is significantly more important than the subsequent modes.} It is curious to note that the $g$ mode used here is almost identical to the laminar mode in {\blue\cite{fowler2022lagrangian}}, where the mode describes the response of the flow to an alternating pressure gradient. {\blue This suggests that the instantaneous flow in an equilibrium channel is also subjected to large instantaneous pressure gradients.}